spesmilo/electrum-server/HOWTO.md

 very moderately and less taxing on I/O and CPU once it's up and running.
 Full (archival) servers on the other hand use SQL.
 At the time of this writing, the Bitcoin blockchain is 5.5 GB large.
-The corresponding SQL database is about 4 time larger, so you should have a minimum of 22 GB free space just for SQL, growing continuously.
+The corresponding SQL database is about 4 times larger, so you should have a minimum of 22 GB free space just for SQL, growing continuously.
 CPU speed is also important, mostly for the initial block chain import, but also if you plan to run a public Electrum server, which could serve tens